featheredtoast/satisfactory-monitoring/README.md

 View drone battery usage and round trip times.

 Docker compose setup for Ficsit Remote Monitoring and alerting.
 Requires [FicsitRemoteMonitoring](https://ficsit.app/mod/FicsitRemoteMonitoring) plugin.
-With FicsitRemoteMonitoring plugin, make sure you boot the http server `/frmweb start` in game.
+With FicsitRemoteMonitoring plugin, make sure you boot the http server `/frmweb start` in game or autostart the webserver.

 ## Env Vars